Course Catalog

 • Approved Entry Level Workforce Certificates do not have a minimum High School GPA requirement

-A student with submitted official transcripts from a regionally or nationally accredited postsecondary institution recognized by the United States Department of Education documenting equivalent program-level English and math coursework successfully completed may be used in lieu of placement exams.
+A student submitting official transcripts from a regionally or nationally accredited postsecondary institution recognized by the United States Department of Education documenting succesfully completed equivalent program-level English and math coursework may be used in lieu of placement exams.

 Placement Categories